CS 110 Website Production 3 SH

 CS 450 Operating Systems 4 SH

-A study of the history, evolution, philosophies, and structures of operating systems (OS).
-An introduction to: concepts processes, resource management, virtual machines, scheduling, memory management, file systems, device management, allocation techniques, memory protection, virtual memory, paging and segmentation, the role of the OS in security and protection, OS interface and distributed/network OS concepts.
-The course includes detailed comparative study of features and architecture of current operating systems.
+A study of history, evolution, philosophies, and structures of operating systems.
+Discussion of the operating systems concepts.
+Processes, resource management, virtual machines, scheduling, memory management, file systems, device management, allocation techniques, memory protection, virtual memory, paging and segmentation.
+The role of the OS in security and protection.
+OS interface and distributed/network OS concepts.
+Detailed comparative study of features and architecture of selected operating systems.
 Fall semester.
 Prerequisite: CS 215 and CS 240 and Senior standing.